 Our mission is to ensure that the African Lion will forever have a place on this planet.
 This is where ALERT’s groundbreaking work comes into play:

 Rehabilitation: This is where our captive-bred parents are hand raised and taken on human-led walks into their natural environment, in order for the cubs to develop their natural hunting instincts.
 This stage takes place at our Victoria Falls Project.
 Volunteers participate in these walks on a regular basis.

 Release: Lions are released, as prides, into fenced, secured and managed reserves where they have the opportunity to function as a wild pride.
 It is in this release area where prides give birth to cubs, who are raised naturally, without human interference.
 We currently have our Ngamo Release Pride at Antelope Park in this stage and our Dambwa Pride at our Livingstone Project in Zambia.
 Volunteers go on research with our trained experts to monitor these lions ahead of the intended release.

 Reintroduction: When old enough, the cubs born in the release phase (free from human interference,) will be translocated and reintroduced into appropriate natural parks and reserves, in order to prevent a further decline of lions in Africa

 Chizarira National Park, Zimbabwe

-Antelope Park & Wildlife Encounter is supporting and financing the rehabilitation of the 2,000km2 national park, Chizarira in Zimbabwe.
-So far, over $300,000 has been invested into Chizarira and we are determined to see this neglected national park return to its full glory again.
+Antelope Park & Wildlife Encounter are supporting and financing the rehabilitation of the 2,000km2 national park, Chizarira in Zimbabwe.
+So far, over $300,000 have been invested into Chizarira and we are determined to see this neglected national park return to its full glory again.